 “Staying in shape is definitely something I think about, but I don’t let it get in the way.
 I’m active, but I’m not just going to wake up and go to the gym and not eat pizza,” Kaia Gerber told us a few months ago during an interview.
 “If there’s pizza or if there’s ice cream, I’m going to eat it.
-If you’re not going to eat it when you’re 15, when are you going to eat it?
+If you’re not going to eat it when you’re 16, when are you going to eat it?
 This is probably one of the last times that I can do this, so I’m like, ‘Sure, give me everything because one day, I’m not going to be able to eat whatever I want.’”

-I start eating healthy, cutting out bread and most dairy in favor of leafy greens and vegetables until my jeans lay flatter around my waist.
-That goes on for a few weeks and the whole cycle will start itself over again.
-The fact of the matter is, I love foods that are typically labeled “bad for you.”
+I start eating healthy, cutting out bread and most dairy in favour of leafy greens and vegetables until my jeans lie flatter around my waist.
+That goes on for a few weeks, and then the whole cycle will start itself over again.
+The fact of the matter is, I love foods that are typically labelled “bad for you.”
 But, because I’ve come around to treating my body well, I can get behind a lot of healthy, nutrient-dense ingredients as well.
 And so goes that ever-present eating cycle.

-Candice Seti, Psy.D., a psychologist who specializes in weight loss and weight management explains, “It’s common to have a list of restricted or ‘off-limits’ foods—whether because they’re high in calories and/or fat, nonnutritive, or simply because we can’t control ourselves around them,” Seti says, “The problem with this list is restriction gives these foods absolute power and takes away your perception of self-control.
+Candice Seti, Psy.D., a psychologist who specialises in weight loss and weight management explains, “It’s common to have a list of restricted or ‘off-limits’ foods—whether because they’re high in calories and/or fat, nonnutritive, or simply because we can’t control ourselves around them,” Seti says, “The problem with this list is restriction gives these foods absolute power and takes away your perception of self-control.
 If you feel you have no control around pizza and don’t ever let yourself have it, you will most likely feel out of control and eat the whole thing when you do.
 It can consume your thoughts."